Crisis in Haiti

 Even before the current crisis, Haiti was the Western Hemisphere’s poorest country, having experienced decades of inadequate basic services and a lack of human capital development, combined with extremely high inequality, marginalization and social exclusion.

-These challenges have been compounded by the proliferation of armed groups who are terrorizing families as they fight for territory and control, mainly in the capital Port-au-Prince and its neighbouring Artibonite department, but increasingly in other regions too.
+These challenges have been compounded by the proliferation of armed groups who are terrorizing families as they fight for territory and control, mainly in the capital Port-au-Prince and its neighbouring Artibonite department, but also in other regions too.
 Armed groups have strangled major transport routes from the capital to the rest of the country, destroying livelihoods, starving essential services, and obstructing humanitarian assistance.

 Vital health and social services are on the brink of collapse in many departments.
 Some health facilities are out of reach because of security constraints, leaving thousands of families and children without access to health care.
 Waves of displaced families seeking safety and security are creating additional pressure on local health services, which were barely able to cope with demand before the latest escalation of the crisis.
 Staff shortages are widespread.
 As armed clashes have continued, hundreds of schools follow intermittent periods of closure and re-opening.
 This, combined with attacks and looting on school premises and direct threats to teachers, continues to jeopardize learning for Haiti’s children.

-Haiti crisis snapshot
+Haiti crisis in numbers

 How is the crisis affecting children in Haiti?

 Children and families are enduring relentless waves of brutal violence perpetrated by armed groups.
 Each day brings new horrors, the loss of loved ones, homes destroyed, and an ever-present shadow of fear.
 Children are being killed or injured on their way to school, while women and girls face extreme sexual violence.
-At least 167 boys and girls died from bullet wounds in 2023 alone.

 The violence has had a devastating impact on the education system, which has been crippled by shootings, ransacking and looting as unrest has spread.
 Children who are scared to go to school are at greater risk of social exclusion and gender-based violence.
 Many children are being coerced to join armed groups, pushed by pure desperation resulting from violence, poverty and the breakdown in the systems that should protect them.
 Children are frequently compelled to join armed groups either as a means of supporting their families, or due to threats against themselves or their families.
 Many children join groups after being separated from their families, as a means of survival and protection.

 At the same time, hunger and life-threatening malnutrition are at record levels across the country, concentrated in the capital’s poorest, most insecure and congested neighbourhoods.
 More and more parents can no longer provide appropriate care and nutrition for their children and are unable to take them to health centres because of the surrounding violence.
-Nearly one-in-four children in Haiti suffer from chronic malnutrition, known as stunting, which has long-lasting physical and cognitive consequences.

 How is UNICEF helping children in Haiti?